“Yī’, èr, sān, sì, wǔ, liù, qī, bā, jiǔ, shí!”

 This creates amazingly diverse linguistic environments.
 With this diversity there is of course much variation.
 Different teachers emphasize different things.
 They have different words, have different accents, and communicate in different ways.
 All of these factors come in to play with our experience of the martial arts because it is the method in which me must experience it.
 Through language.

 What does language have to do with martial arts?
 It would seem ironic, as martial arts generally deals with the situation where words have already failed.
 But that would be about fighting, not about martial arts.
-Martial arts and language are two things that are nigh inseparable and as such, language and it’s use have a great impact on the arts themselves.
+Martial arts and language are two things that are nigh inseparable and as such, language and its use have a great impact on the arts themselves.

 Martial art as I am defining it, is any system of movement based on or in service of the act of fighting and physical conflict.
 The martial arts contain distinct parts like development, acquisition of skill, and maintenance of that skill.
 These systems are often ways to record knowledge and communicate it to future generations or people far away.

 At this point the temptation to equivocate language proper with martial art is almost irresistible.
-Both systems have much of the same qualities.
-So it is not much of a leap to say that martial arts is a language in and of it’s self.
+Both systems have many of the same qualities.
+So it is not much of a leap to say that martial arts is a language in and of its self.
 This is often said about many disciplines.
 Music, dance, science mathematics have all been hailed as languages in and of themselves.
 But is it true?

 Martial arts communicates different subject matter through space and time just as language does.
 But an important question is how?
 Systems like these use language to communicate their content.
 Books are written on the subjects.
 People teach them in schools and universities.
 And the principles of those disciplines are communicated by using language.
 Wether it be notations in music, numbers and symbols in mathematics, or names and moves in martial arts, without our ability to produce language, we would be stuck teaching the new generations from scratch every time.